-The EcRRegisterPushNotification<3> RPC method, as specified in [MS-OXCRPC] section 3.1.4.5, is used to register a callback address of a client on the server.
+The EcRRegisterPushNotification<6> RPC method, as specified in [MS-OXCRPC] section 3.1.4.5, is used to register a callback address of a client on the server.
 The callback address is required in order to receive UDP datagrams from the server, and is used to support push notifications, which is one way in which the server can notify clients of pending notifications.
 The UDP datagrams inform the client that notifications are pending on the server for the session.

-2.2.1.3.4 EcDoRpcExt2 Method and RopPending ROP
+2.2.1.3.4 RopPending ROP

 The RopPending ROP ([MS-OXCROPS] section 2.2.14.3) notifies the client that there are pending notifications on the server for the client.
-This ROP MUST appear only in response buffers of the EcDoRpcExt2 method, as specified in [MS-OXCRPC] section 3.1.4.2.
+This ROP MUST appear only in response buffers of either the EcDoRpcExt2 method, as specified in [MS-OXCRPC] section 3.1.4.2, or the Execute request type, 7> as specified in [MS-OXCMAPIHTTP] section 2.2.4.2.2.
 For more information about how the server sends this ROP response, see section 3.1.5.6.
 For more information about how the client receives this ROP response, see section 3.2.5.5.3.